 In my experience, most people simply give cash, whether by one-time check or by a recurring monthly deposit.
 But from a financial planning perspective, there's an even better way to do this, which lets your money go further towards supporting charitable endeavors, and reduces your tax bill even further.
 Talk about a win-win.

-The improved strategy involves gifting appreciated shares of stock directly to the charity, rather than selling shares and donating cash.
+The improved strategy involves gifting appreciated shares of stock directly to a charity (or donor advised fund), rather than selling shares and donating cash.
 The benefit of doing so is three-fold.
 First, you can claim the full market value of the gift, not just what you originally paid for the stock.
 Second, you've removed a deferred tax liability from your portfolio.
 Normally, if you sold those shares, you'd have to pay capital gains taxes.
 But once the shares leave your hands, that liability is no longer your problem.
 Third, you keep the tax man out of it; your money goes straight to the charity of your choice.
 And to bring this full circle, you can then use the cash that you would have donated to buy new shares of stock at a higher cost basis.
 Your portfolio exposure remains the same, but your tax liability is reduced.

 To summarize: By gifting shares of stock, you get a deduction for the full market value of the stock, you get rid of a gain that you'd owe taxes on later, and your portfolio now has a higher cost basis than it did before.

 To receive these benefits, there are a few requirements and limitations.
 Nothing particularly onerous though.

 The shares being gifted have to have been held for more than one year, such that they are eligible for long-term capital gains treatment.

 Gifts must be made to an eligible organization, this isn't some loophole that lets you deduct gifts to your children.